georapbox/alert-element/README.md

 ## Invoker Commands (Experimental)

-> [!NOTE]
-> This is an experimental feature based on the [Invoker Commands API](https://developer.mozilla.org/docs/Web/API/Invoker_Commands_API).
-> The API is still in the early stages and might change in the future.
-Check [browser compatibility](https://developer.mozilla.org/docs/Web/API/Invoker_Commands_API#browser_compatibility) before using it in production.

 The element supports the Invoker Commands API, enabling a more declarative way to control alerts.
 Use the following commands:

 - `--alert-show` - shows the alert element